← Cancer Research Glossary

 What it is

-Chimeric antigen receptor (CAR) T-cell therapy is a type of treatment that uses a patient's own immune cells, called T cells, to fight cancer.
-To do this, doctors take a sample of the patient's T cells, modify them in a lab to recognize a specific protein on cancer cells, and then return them to the patient's body.
-This process is called genetic engineering.
+Chimeric antigen receptor (CAR) T-cell therapy is a type of treatment that uses a patient's own immune system to fight cancer.
+It involves taking T cells, a type of immune cell, from the patient's blood and genetically modifying them to recognize and target cancer cells.
+This modified T cell is then returned to the patient's body where it can help destroy cancer cells.

 How it works